How to buy additional life insurance

 How much additional life insurance do you need?

-Similarly, if you have kids whom you plan to support for the next 18 years, you want a policy that lasts at least long enough to cover their expenses if you die.
+Similarly, if you have kids whom you plan to support for the next 18 years, you want a policy that lasts at least long enough to cover their anticipated expenses if you die.

 If you can, you also want to provide a cushion for any unexpected life events.
 For example, it’s very common to refinance a home or upgrade to a larger and more expensive home.